20aryann/Customer_Segmentation/README.md

 ## 🖥️ How to Run

- 1. Clone the repository: git clone   git clone https://github.com/20aryann/Customer_Segmentation.git
+ 1. Clone the repository:  git clone https://github.com/20aryann/Customer_Segmentation.git

  2. Navigate to the project folder: cd Customer_Segmentation